Sterling Brown (basketball): Partizan (2024–2026)

 On August 20, 2024, Brown signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
 In his debut season with Partizan, Brown averaged career-high 12.4 points over 34 EuroLeague games, on 52.3% shooting from the field.
 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

+On March 28, 2026, Brown received a Round 34 MVP honors after scoring 31 points, 7 rebounds, 2 assists and a steal.
+The award was the first MVP of the Round recognition of his Euroleague career as well as the first for a Partizan player this season.

+Žalgiris Kaunas (2026–present)

+On July 7, 2026, Brown signed a 1+1 contract with Lithuanian club Žalgiris Kaunas.
+The transfer was finalized following a reported $530,000 buyout fee paid to Partizan.